 Bottom line: Get the highest-resolution cameras you can.
 And look for HD, night-vision-enabled cameras whenever possible.
 When it comes to using your recordings for surveillance, live-streaming, and suspect identification image quality is essential.

 Some modern cameras offer WiFi capability built right in, allowing the camera itself to connect to a network.
-A WiFi security camera not only records video for later review, but you can also access livestream footage from your smartphone or other device.
+A WiFi-enabled camera not only records video for later review, but you can also access livestream footage from your smartphone or other device.

 Live-streaming from the camera allows you an unprecedented level of security and control.
 These modern cameras allow you to not only keep an eye out for intruders, but also to monitor children, pets, or elderly relatives from afar in real time.
 You can even use a motion-detecting camera to identify who is at the door while you’re away – whether it’s an expected guest arriving early, a package delivery, or an intruder.